 - Sea salt and Pepper

 Lastly, season well and mix with your lemon juice and EV olive oil.
-Too easy!
+Thermomix 10 seconds, reverse speed 3.

 Omit the parmesan.
-I'd suggest adding some nutritional yeast for cheese flavour and even ground macadamia nuts to replace the parmesan, but that's optional too.
+I'd suggest adding a couple of tablespoons of nutritional yeast for cheese flavour and even a handful of ground macadamia nuts to replace the parmesan, but that's optional too.

 Replace the kale with spinach